Marjorie Deanne

 Marjorie Deanne (January 28, 1917 – May 21, 1994) was an American film actress.
 She appeared in over 25 films between 1938 and 1943.

-Born Clara Pauline Boughton, modern viewers will recognize Deanne for her appearances in several Three Stooges films such as Violent Is the Word for Curly, Dutiful But Dumb and Matri-Phony.
+Modern viewers will recognize Deanne for her appearances in several Three Stooges films such as Violent Is the Word for Curly, Dutiful But Dumb and Matri-Phony.

+Deane was born Clara Pauline Baughto in Brownsville, Texas.
+She won the Miss Texas of 1935 beauty contest.
+Before she began acting in films, she worked as a representative of a shirt and hosiery manufacturing company.

+Deanne married Albert Manuck on March 19, 1944, inNew Orleans, Louisiana.

 Deanne died in Redwood City, California in 1994.